 Protocol on member/officer relations

-The Nolan Committee’s Report on Standards of Conduct in Local Government recommend that every council should adopt a formal protocol setting out guidance for appropriate relationships between councillors and officers.
+The Council has adopted a formal protocol setting out guidance for appropriate relationships between Councillors and officers.